Tornado watch

-Tornado Watch issued prior to the 2025 London tornado.
+Tornado Watch issued prior to the 2025 Somerset–London tornado.

 A tornado watch (SAME code: TOA) is a statement issued by weather forecasting agencies to advise the public that atmospheric conditions in a given region may lead to the development of tornadoes within (or near) the region over a period of several hours.
-In addition to the potential for tornado development, thunderstorms that develop within the watch area may contain large hail, straight-line winds, intense rainfall and/or flooding that pose a similar damage risk as the attendant tornado threat.
+In addition to the potential for tornado development, thunderstorms that develop within the watch area may contain large hail, strong straight-line winds, and intense rainfall and/or flooding, all of which may pose a similar damage risk as the attendant tornado threat.

 A watch must not be confused with a tornado warning, and encourages the public to remain vigilant for the onset of severe weather, including possible tornadoes.
 A tornado watch does not mean a tornado has been observed or will occur, just that favorable conditions increase the likelihood of such storms happening, and may be issued several hours ahead of the formation or arrival of potentially tornadic thunderstorms.